Rockwell Collins designs, produces and supports communications and aviation systems for commercial and military customers

 The company's commercial aviation electronics systems, products and services include:

-• integrated avionics systems, such as Pro Line Fusion® that provide advanced avionics capabilities to meet the challenges
+• integrated avionics systems, such as Pro Line Fusion®, which provide advanced avionics capabilities to meet the challenges of operating

 • communications systems and products, such as data link, high frequency (HF), very high frequency (VHF) and satellite communications systems;